Maven Central Publishing Limits⚓︎

 - Release count

 Usage cards show whether your organization is within limits, approaching limits, or at critical levels.
-Warnings begin at 75% of a limit, with critical warnings at 90% or higher.
+Warnings begin before publishing is affected so publishers have time to understand what is happening and decide what to do next.

 You can also view namespace-level metrics in a detailed table.
 Data visibility depends on your access permissions within the organization.
 Usage data can be exported as CSV for further analysis.